Janaka

 Janaka is revered as being an ideal example of non-attachment to material possessions.
 He was intensely interested in spiritual discourse and considered himself free from worldly illusions.
 His interactions with sages and seekers such as Ashtavakra and Sulabha are recorded in the ancient texts.

+Legend

+Birth and ancestry

-His relationship with his adopted daughter Sita led her to be called Janaki.
-The city of Janakpur in Nepal is named after him and his daughter Sita.
-The Videha (or Mithila) kingdom was historically located between east of Gandaki River, west of Mahananda River, north of the Ganga river and south of the Himalayas.
+Janaka, originally named Sīradhvaja, was born to King Hrasvaroman of Mithila and his wife Keikasi.
+The Videha kingdom was situated historically between the Gandaki River to the east, the Mahananda River to the west, the Himalayas to the north, and the Ganga river to the south.

-Ancestry
+Janaka had a younger brother named Kushadhvaja.
+Upon ascending to the throne as the King of Mithila, Janaka faced an attack from the King of Samkasya, Sudhanvan.
+In the ensuing war, Janaka emerged victorious by defeating and killing Sudhanvan, after which he appointed his brother Kushadhvaja as the new King of Samkasya.

 King Nimi was the first ruler of the Videha kingdom.
-Janaka was descended from Vishnu in the following order:—Brahmā,—Marīci—Kaśyapa—Vivasvān—Vaivasvata—Ikṣvāku—Nimi—Mithi—Udāvasu—Nandivardhana—Suketu—Devarāta—Bṛhadratha—Mahāvīra—Sudhṛti—Dhṛṣṭaketu—Haryaśva—Maru—Pratvantaka—Kīrtiratha—Devamīḍha—Vibudha—Mahīdhraka—Kīrtirāta—Mahāroman—Svarṇaroman—Hrasvaroman—Sīradhvaja (Janaka).
+Janaka was descended from Vishnu in the following order:—Brahmā—Marīci—Kaśyapa—Vivasvān—Vaivasvata—Ikṣvāku—Nimi—Mithi—Udāvasu—Nandivardhana—Suketu—Devarāta—Bṛhadratha—Mahāvīra—Sudhṛti—Dhṛṣṭaketu—Haryaśva—Maru—Pratvantaka—Kīrtiratha—Devamīḍha—Vibudha—Mahīdhraka—Kīrtirāta—Mahāroman—Svarṇaroman—Hrasvaroman—Janaka.

-Janaka in Vedic literature
+Marriage and children

+Janaka was married to queen Sunayana.
+According to Ramayana, Janaka and Sunayana found Sita while ploughing as a part of a yagna and adopted her.
+Sita is considered as an avatar of goddess Lakshmi.
+Sunayana later gave birth to Urmila on Jaya ekadashi, who is an avatar of goddess Nagalakshmi.

+When Sita reached adulthood, Janaka conducted her svayamvara, which was won by Rama.
+Alongside the wedding of Rama and Sita, Urmila married Rama's younger brother Lakshmana.